 Married couples often wait until the very last minute before divorcing.
 While this provides the hope of reconciliation, often this just isn’t the case.
 Instead, waiting this long muddies the waters of strife.
 When a married couple divorces, they sometimes don’t have the means or resources to move out into another property.
 This, unfortunately, leads to issues about who stays in the marital home.
-Fortunately, there are legal orders designed to remedy these problems.
+Fortunately, there are legal orders that can remedy these problems.
 Here’s how to request temporary exclusive use of a marital home in your divorce.

 Temporary Exclusive Use of a Marital Home